makkapakkane/makkapakkane/README.md

 I am in quite a few fandoms, most I am no longer active in though.
 The fandoms consists of; Undertale, Sk8 the Infinity, The Promised Neverland, Sonic the Hedgehog, Haikyuu!!
 Five Nights at Freddy's, Day Shift at Freddy's, Trolls, Bungo Stray Dogs, Neon Genesis Evangelion, Stranger Things, and probably more that I can't think of right now xb.

-And as for my current active interests they are; Gorrilaz, Stranger Things & The Hobbit/Lord of the Rings.
+And as for my current active interests they are; Gorrilaz, Valorant, Stranger Things & The Hobbit/Lord of the Rings.

 I have little to no hobbies, but the few I do have I'll put here > Drawing (traditonal, sometimes digital although I am not very good at it) And reading.